arkworks-rs/std/README.md

 ## License

-The crates in this repo are licensed under either of the following licenses, at your discretion.
+The crates in this repository are licensed under either of the following licenses, at your discretion.

  * Apache License Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
  * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)